Hylog: A Hybrid Approach to Logging Text Production in Non-alphabetic Scripts: System validation

+Table \ref{tab:hyb:stats:john:and:jane} reports the impact of the hybridization algorithm for the log data in our case study.
+In the case of John, the hybridization algorithm reduced the number of incoherent events from 758 (24\% of the total) to 93 (2.9\% of the total), meaning that 88\% of the inconsistencies have been resolved.
+For Jane, the reduction was from 907 incoherent events (35\% or the total) to 243 (9.5\% of the total), that is, the hybridization algorithm resolved 73\% of the inconsistencies.

-For John's session, the Hylog's hybridizer process for solving the inconsistency identified 305 IME confirmations, 300 of these being actual confirmations, while 5 of them being false positives---i.e., Inputlog's key events not corresponding to genuine IME confirmations---over a total of 301 pinyin strings actually confirmed (as counted from the screen recording) by the informant.
-Hylog incurred only one false negative.
-For Jane's session, the Hylog's hybridizer identified 82 IME confirmations over a total of 86 pinyin strings actually confirmed (as counted from the screen recording), with no false positives and a total of 4 false negatives.
+Table \ref{tab:hybridization-results} indicates how the remaining inconsistencies impact on the results of our approach, with respect to the ability of precisely identifying IME confirmations.\end{rev} For John's session, Hylog identified 305 IME confirmations, 300 of these being actual confirmations, while 5 of them being false positives---i.e., Inputlog's key events not corresponding to genuine IME confirmations---over a total of 301 pinyin strings actually confirmed (as counted from the screen recording) by the informant.
+Hylog incurred only one false negative, \begin{rev} due to yet-unresolved incoherent events.
+Thus, it achieved 98,4\% precision and 99,6\% recall. \end{rev}For Jane's session, the Hylog identified 82 IME confirmations over a total of 86 pinyin strings actually confirmed (as counted from the screen recording), with no false positives and a total of 4 false negatives due to yet-unresolved incoherent events, \begin{rev}with precision and recall of 100\% and 95,6\%, respectively.\end{rev}